adafruit/Adafruit_ILI9341/README.md

 Place the Adafruit_ILI9341 library folder your arduinosketchfolder/libraries/ folder.
 You may need to create the libraries subfolder if its your first library.
 Restart the IDE

 Also requires the Adafruit_GFX library for Arduino.

+**UNSUPPORTED Advanced Options**
+You can change the TFT Width/Height by adding the below two lines ABOCE the include line for this library.
+** NOTE: This is only for displays of different sizes, or specifically if your screen is showing only on 3/4 of your display, and 1/4 is jibberish, you likely need to use the two lines below.

+#define ILI9341_TFTHEIGHT 240
+#define ILI9341_TFTWIDTH  320

+#include "Adafruit_ILI9341.h"